Joint Network Topology Inference in the Presence of Hidden Nodes: Joint graph learning with latent variables as a convex optimization problem

 With the prior structural information in place, we can approach estimating the subnetworks from sample covariance submatrices $\hbCo^{(k)} = \frac{1}{R_k}\bbXo^{(k)}(\bbXo^{(k)})^\top$ by the following nonconvex optimization problem

 where we have introduced auxiliary matrices $\{\bbP^{(k)}\}_{k=1}^K$ to account for the right hand side of \eqref{e:commut}.
-We first discuss \eqref{e:l0_prob} as it relates to $\{\bbSo^{(k)}\}_{k=1}^K$.
+We first discuss \eqref{e:l0_prob} as it relates to the GSO submatrix estimates $\{\bbSo^{(k)}\}_{k=1}^K$.
 The first two terms in the objective of \eqref{e:l0_prob} encourage sparse subnetworks with similar sparsity patterns as in \textit{(AS3)}.
 The second constraint encourages valid GSOs for $\bbSo^{(k)}$.
 In this work, we let the GSOs denote adjacency matrices, so we define

 where $\{\bbSo^{(k)}\}_{k=1}^K$ denote valid submatrices of nontrivial adjacency matrices, that is, $\bbSo^{(k)}\neq{\bf 0}_{O\times O}$.
 While we select adjacency matrices as GSOs, problem \eqref{e:l0_prob} accommodates other GSOs, such as the graph Laplacian~\cite{segarra2017network}, under minor modifications.